jwshartle/S3T2TM2/Design Doc.md

 ←Notification pops up next to Chat box button indication new message has been received

-User clicks button to go to Chat box
+→User clicks button to go to Chat box

 ←Notification goes away